 The Interactive Biopsychosocial Model.
 (Adapted from Lindau ST, Laumann EO, et al. Synthesis of scientific disciplines in pursuit of health: the Interactive Biopsychosocial Model.
 Perspect.
 Biology Med.
 46(3 Suppl):S74–S86, 2003.)

 A broader framework, as defined by the IBM, conceptualizes a bidirectional relationship between sexuality and health.
-Sexual behavior can result ...
+Sexual behavior can result in health ...